 Note, 5% of every admission fee for this project directly supports the Balkan Heritage Protection Fund's activities!

-New Bulgarian University grants 6 academic credits to students for participation in the project.
+New Bulgarian University could grant 6 academic credits to European students for participation in the project.
 Transcripts are available upon request for an additional tuition fee!
 For details please read the Regulations for obtaining Transcripts of Records!

 Tuition fee: starting from 282 EUR for six ECTS credits